raspibolt/raspibolt/guide/bonus/bitcoin/dojo.md

   adminKey: '[ I ] NODE ADMIN KEY',
   ```

-* Comment auth47 (paynym) login option using `//` including "}" right below "paymentCodes" as shown below.
+* Comment Auth47 (paynym) login option using `//` including "}" right below "paymentCodes" as shown below (4 lines).
 Dojo Maintanence Tool is not working properly if these values are empty and not commented!

-Auth47 login is optional and is set up later in the guide - dojo Hostname is not yet set up
+* If you want to set up Auth47 login option, please comment these lines anyway and uncomment them in later steps - Dojo would not start properly

   ```
   // auth47: {